 - the auxiliary aid or service provided must permit the person with the disability to access the information.
 For example, if a blind student is able to read Braille, then written material in Braille would be accessible for that student.
-If homework assignments are available on-line, then the on-line program used by the school must be accessible to students who are blind.
-Similarly, if a student can only read in enlarged print, then large print or tools to magnify print would be accessible. - the auxiliary aid or service must be provided in a timely manner.
-That means that once the student has indicated a need for an auxiliary aid or service or requested a particular auxiliary aid or service, the public school district must provide it (or the alternative, as discussed above) as soon as possible. - the auxiliary aid or service must be provided in a way that protects the independence of the student with the disability.
+If homework assignments are available online, then the on-line program used by the school must be accessible to students who are blind.
+Similarly, if a student can only read in enlarged print, then large print or tools to magnify print would be accessible. - Auxiliary aid or service must be provided in a timely manner.
+That means that once the student has indicated a need for auxiliary aid or service or requested a particular auxiliary aid or service, the public school district must provide it (or the alternative, as discussed above) as soon as possible. - Auxiliary aid or service must be provided in a way that protects the independence of the student with the disability.
 For example, if a blind student requested an accessible electronic book (e-book) reader to complete in-class reading, instead of using a reading aide, the school district should provide the e-book reader because it would allow the student to go through the material independently, at his own pace, and with the ability to revisit passages as needed.

-(Adapted from http://www2.ed.gov/about/offices/list/ocr/docs/dcl-faqs-effective-communication-201411.pdf)
+(Adapted from http://www2.ed.gov/about/offices/list/ocr/docs/dcl-faqs-effectivecommunication-201411.pdf)

-Vermont Instructional Materials Center (IMC)
+Vermont's Accessible Educational Materials Center (AEMC)

-VABVI is a depository for new and used accessible materials from APH for registered VABVI students.
+VABVI has a depository for new and used accessible materials from American Printing House (APH) for registered VABVI students.
 The TVI's work with local school districts and other public and private agencies to procure and produce alternative format educational materials, such as Braille books.
-These specially adapted materials are available for loan for the school year from VABVI, such as:
+These specially adapted materials are available for loans for the school year from VABVI, such as: